flyteorg/flytesnacks/cookbook/core/scheduled_workflows/README.rst

 Scheduling Workflows
 --------------------

-This module explains on how to create and launch scheduled workflows in flyte Flyte supports both cron based and fixed rate schedules.
+This module explains on how to create and launch scheduled workflows.
+Flyte supports both cron based and fixed rate schedules.